solana-labs/solana/docs/src/apps/README.md

 # Programming Model

 An _app_ interacts with a Solana cluster by sending it _transactions_ with one or more _instructions_.
 The Solana _runtime_ passes those instructions to _programs_ deployed by app developers beforehand.
-An instruction might, for example, tell a program to transfer _lamports_ from one _account_ to another or create an interactive contract that governs how lamports are transfered.
+An instruction might, for example, tell a program to transfer _lamports_ from one _account_ to another or create an interactive contract that governs how lamports are transferred.
 Instructions are executed sequentially and atomically for each transaction.
 If any instruction is invalid, all account changes in the transaction are discarded.

 ### Accounts and Signatures